pavelkral/freelander/README.md

 Alternative for Rainlendar which use Google Calendar api.

 > [!WARNING]
-> This software is unfinished.
+> This application is still in development.

 ## Download Binaries